Differential Geometric Aspects of Causal Structures: Local description of causal structures

 \subsubsection{Locally isotrivially flat causal structures}

-This class of causal structures are the analogue of locally Minkowskian Finsler structures. \begin{df} A causal structure $(\cC,M^{n+1})$ is called locally isotrivially flat if it is locally equivalent to $(M\times \cV,M)$ where $\cV\subset \PP^{n}$ is a projective hypersurface. \end{df} Alternatively, a locally isotrivially flat causal structure has the property that locally it can be expressed as the graph of a function $F(x;y),$ as in \eqref{eq:ConeStr-DefGraph}, which has no dependency on $x^i$'s.
+This class of causal structures are the analogue of locally Minkowskian Finsler structures. \begin{df} A causal structure $\big(\cC,M^{n+1}\big)$ is called locally isotrivially flat if it is locally equivalent to $(M\times \cV,M)$ where $\cV\subset \PP^{n}$ is a projective hypersurface. \end{df}

+Alternatively, a locally isotrivially flat causal structure has the property that locally it can be expressed as the graph of a function $F(y)$ (see equation~\eqref{eq:ConeStr-DefGraph}).
+Note that an isotrivially flat causal structure does not induce a conformal structure on $M$ unless $\cV$ is a quadric, in which case the obtained conformal structure is flat.

-The local expressions \eqref{eq:AdaptedCoframe01} and \eqref{eq:theta-a-coframe01} of the 1-forms $\omega^i$ and $\theta_a$ can be used to express the Fubini cubic form and \wsf curvature.
-Firstly, note that $\theta_a=\partial_\una\partial_\unb F\exd y^b.$ To express $F_{abc},$ consider the following transformation
+The local expressions~\eqref{eq:AdaptedCoframe01} and~\eqref{eq:theta-a-coframe01} of the 1-forms $\omega^i$ and $\theta_a$ can be used to express the Fubini cubic form and \wsf curvature.
+Firstly, note that $\theta_a=\partial_\una\partial_\unb F\exd y^b$.
+To express $F_{abc}$, consider the following transformation

-Differentiating $\tilde\omega^0,$ it follows that
+Differentiating $\tilde\omega^0$, it follows that

-where $\phi_0=-\frac{\exd\bfa}{\bfa}-\frac{\bfE^a}{2\bfa^2}\tilde\theta_a.$ Consequently, in Equation \eqref{1-adapted-2} for 1-adapted coframes one obtains
+where $\phi_0=-\frac{\exd\bfa}{\bfa}-\frac{\bfE^a}{2\bfa^2}\tilde\theta_a$.
+Consequently, in equation~\eqref{1-adapted-2} for 1-adapted coframes one obtains

-where $[H^{ab}]$ denotes the inverse matrix of the vertical Hessian $[\partial_\una\partial_\unb F].$
+where $[H^{ab}]$ denotes the inverse matrix of the vertical Hessian $[\partial_\una\partial_\unb F]$.

-By composing Equations \eqref{eq:InfGpAction-hab} and \eqref{eq:F-abc-E-aic}, it follows that the Fubini cubic form $F^{abc}$ is defined via the equation
+By composing equations \eqref{eq:InfGpAction-hab} and \eqref{eq:F-abc-E-aic}, it follows that the Fubini cubic form $F^{abc}$ is defined via the equation

 Transformations \eqref{eq:isotrivial-transfor} imply that $\phi_n=0$.
-Using the above expressions for $\phi_0$ and $\psi^a{}_b$, without normalizing $h^{ab}$ to $\ve^{ab},$ one can impose the apolarity condition $h^{ab}F_{abc}=0,$ as in \eqref{eq:apolarity-causal}, by setting
+Using the above expressions for $\phi_0$ and $\psi^a{}_b$, without normalizing $h^{ab}$ to $\ve^{ab}$, one can impose the apolarity condition $h^{ab}F_{abc}=0$, as in~\eqref{eq:apolarity-causal}, by setting

 Finally, using $\partial_{\una}\partial_\unb F$ to lower indices, it follows that